top of page

 Can I stay with my pet?

 Yes.
-Many families find comfort in remaining close during at home pet euthanasia in Ridgefield, CT.
+Many families find comfort in remaining close during in home pet euthanasia.

 What happens afterward?